 & willingness to readily share knowledge and have a thirst for new learning.

 Show respect and visible appreciation to others regardless of their background and experience.

 What factors have the greatest impact on your satisfaction with your job?

-> How would you put the following factors in order of importance?
+How would you rate the following factors in the order of importance to you?

-> - Feeling of accomplishment
+- Feeling of accomplishment

 - Technical challenge

 - Company financial health

 - Relationship with boss and coworkers